On the cusp of spring migration, Walz urges $4M bird flu defense

 The highly infectious bird flu variant was most recently found in turkey farms in Dakota and Wadena counties in January, and earlier this month in a dairy farm in Stearns County as a result of the state’s new milk surveillance program.

-The prevalence of the virus is low statewide: 1,600 dairy farms were checked and only one turned up positive.
-But state agricultural commissioner Thom Petersen said that is likely a short-term reprieve, as H5N1 bird flu could gain a foothold in the state this spring as migrating birds carry the virus north.
+The prevalence of the virus is low statewide: 1,600 dairy farms were checked and only one tested positive.
+But state Agricultural Commissioner Thom Petersen said that is likely a short-term reprieve, as H5N1 bird flu could gain a foothold in the state this spring as migrating birds carry the virus north.

 “We’re watching the migration very closely,” Petersen said.
 “I live on a river, and my anxiety level goes very high when I see the geese and the swans and everything that are returning at this time.”